gem/oq-engine/doc/manual/risk.rst

-* If some nodes behave as both supply and demand, and are assigned as "both" or "TAZ" (traffic analysis zone) in the column **demand_or_supply**, PCL, WCL and EFL are computed for both nodal level and overall network.
+* If some nodes behave as both supply and demand, and are assigned as "both" or "TAZ" (traffic analysis zone) in the column **demand_or_supply**, PCL, WCL and EL are computed for both nodal level and overall network.

-* If there is no assignment of "demand" or "supply" to the column **demand_or_supply**, only EFL is computed for overall network.
-Also, at nodal level, for all the nodes, EFL only is computed.
+* If there is no assignment of "demand" or "supply" to the column **demand_or_supply**, only EL is computed for overall network.
+Also, at nodal level, for all the nodes, EL only is computed.

 For the simplification, :numref:`fig:infrastructure-output-by-nodes-func` has been added to understand what can be obtained by various specifications.